2026 Winter Olympics torch relay

-The torch relay (Il Viaggio della Fiamma Olimpica) for the 2026 Winter Olympics is planned to commence on 26 November 2025 in Olympia, Greece, and conclude on 6 February 2026 in Milan, Italy, coinciding with the opening ceremony at San Siro.
+The torch relay (Il Viaggio della Fiamma Olimpica) for the 2026 Winter Olympics began on 26 November 2025 in Olympia, Greece, and concluded on 6 February 2026 in Milan, Italy, coinciding with the opening ceremony at San Siro.
 The routes for both the Olympic and Paralympic torch relays were unveiled by the Fondazione Milano Cortina 2026 on 26 November 2024, one year before the start of the former.

-Following the lighting of the Olympic flame in Olympia, a handover ceremony will happen in Athens on 4 December 2025, where the flame will then arrive in Rome and visit all 110 provinces of Italy, making 60 stops over 63 days across 12000 km and involving 10,001 torchbearers.
-The torch will be in Naples for Christmas, in Bari for New Year's Eve, and in Cortina d'Ampezzo on 26 January to commemorate 70 years since it hosted the 1956 Winter Olympics.
+Following the lighting of the Olympic flame in Olympia, a handover ceremony took place in Athens on 4 December 2025.
+The flame then arrived in Rome and visited all 110 provinces of Italy, making 60 stops over 63 days across 12000 km and involving 10,001 torchbearers.
+The torch was in Naples for Christmas, Bari for New Year's Eve, and in Cortina d'Ampezzo on 26 January to commemorate 70 years since it hosted the 1956 Winter Olympics.
 While the torch is in Piedmont, a tribute is planned for skier Matilde Lorenzi, who died while training in October 2024.
-The torch relay plans to showcase many of the World Heritage Sites in the country.
+The torch relay plans to visit every World Heritage Site in the country.
 On 29 November 2024, Italian comedy trio Gli Autogol were announced as official narrators for the torch relay.

 Torch and torchbearers

 The design of the torch was unveiled on 14 April at Expo 2025 in Osaka, Japan, as well as simultaneously at Milan's Triennale; Osaka and Milan are twin cities.
 The Olympic torch, which was designed by Carlo Ratti Associati, is light blue, shaped like a flute, and weighs 1060 g.
 Made from recycled aluminium, it was designed to be refillable and runs on a renewable liquefied petroleum gas primarily made from waste.

 For the torch relay, 10,001 torchbearers are expected to be involved.
 Applications for torchbearers opened on 12 February 2025 for the Italian leg, and on 10 September 2025 for the Greek leg.
-Alpine skier AJ Ginnis has been selected by the Hellenic Olympic Committee to be the first torchbearer once the flame has been lit in Olympia, while water polo player Eleni Xenaki is set to be the last torchbearer for the Greek leg.
-Torchbearers who have been announced for the Italian leg include singer Achille Lauro, tennis players Flavia Pennetta and Jasmine Paolini, motorcycle racer Francesco Bagnaia, sport shooter Abhinav Bindra, filmmaker Giuseppe Tornatore, actress Alessandra Mastronardi, footballer Cristiana Girelli, and football coach Andrea Soncin.
-In addition, the digital ambassadors for the Games will also serve as torchbearers; these include the three members of comedy group Gli Autogol, content creator Tommaso Cassissa, and actress Ludovica Gargari.
+Rower Petros Gkaidatzis was the first torchbearer once the flame was lit in Olympia; alpine skier AJ Ginnis had originally been selected by the Hellenic Olympic Committee, but was unable to participate due to injury.
+Water polo player Eleni Xenaki was the last torchbearer for the Greek leg.

+Torchbearers who have been announced for the Italian leg include singer sport shooter Abhinav Bindra and footballers Cristiana Girelli and Zlatan Ibrahimović.
+In addition, the digital ambassadors for the Games will also serve as torchbearers, including actress Ludovica Gargari.